- Au Pair

 Settled does NOT give advice on Universal Credits but we know that…

-Until 31 December 2020, you can still apply for universal credit without having settled status if you’re an EU national and meet the criteria.
+Until 31 December 2020, you could still apply for universal credit without having settled status if you’re an EU national and meet the criteria.

 Work Rights Centre is a registered charity (No. 1165419) supporting EU and British nationals with understanding and accessing their employment rights in the UK in several EU languages including Romanian, Russian, Spanish, Italian, Bulgarian and Polish.